Floodnut/Floodnut/README.md

 <h2> DevOps Engineer (2023.07 ~) </h2>
 <div align="left">

-> I am a DevOps/Back-end engineer who majored in Computer Engineering at CWNU, South Korea.
+> I am a DevOps/Back-end engineer who majored in Computer Engineering at South Korea.
-> I have interest in cloud security, distributed systems, and I'm enthusiastic about the open-source ecosystem.
+> I'm interested in cloud security, distributed systems, and I'm enthusiastic about the open-source ecosystem.
-> I aspire to become an engineer who can develop and operate systems effectively from the perspective of Chaos Engineering.
+> I aspire to become an engineer who can develop and operate systems effectively via the perspective of Chaos Engineering.